 Michelle Talarico is the co-owner and sales director for Picnic Basket Catering, Cravings Five Star Events and Buffalo Gals Grilling Company.
 She has lived in Colorado Springs for more than 40 years.
 Talarico says on her campaign website that she is an alum of Colorado College.
 KRCC has not been able to confirm whether or not she has attended the school.
 She has served on the boards of various non-profits including the Juvenile Diabetes Research Foundation, Colorado Springs Leadership Institute, Colorado Springs Diversity forum, and Care and Share.
 She was given the 2021 Athena Award by the Colorado Springs Chamber and Economic Development Corporation which honors community and business leaders who encourage women.
 Talarico's endorsements include Colorado state Sen. Bob Gardner, the Downtown Partnership of Colorado Springs, and the Pikes Peak Association of Realtors.

 Talarico was accused of lifting a statement from a blog and passing it off as her answer to a question on a candidate survey from Springs Taxpayers United.
 She told Sixty35 she copied parts “because it was well written.”
+Questions are arising about other statements, according to The Gazette.

 Note: Michelle Talarico is co-owner of Picnic Basket Catering, which has been an underwriter of KRCC.